-There are millions of homeowners in the U.S. that have great credit but they find themselves stuck in a high rate ARM because of their underwater mortgage loan that is preventing them from qualifying for a refinance loan that guarantees a lower fixed interest rate.
+There are millions of homeowners in the U.S. that have great credit, but they find themselves stuck in a high rate ARM because of their underwater mortgage loan that is preventing them from qualifying for a refinance loan that guarantees a lower fixed interest rate.

 BD Nationwide can match you with lenders that offer several underwater mortgage refinance solutions for borrowers that have a good mortgage payment history but find themselves stuck with an outstanding balance that is more than the value of their house.
 The window of opportunity to refinance an underwater mortgage will be closing soon, so talk to our HARP lenders today and lock into a once in a lifetime loan.
 If you haven't been following the news, HARP mortgage rates remain near record levels.
 The Home Affordable Refinance has been extended through 2018 for homeowners that have liens owned by Fannie Mae or Freddie Mac.
 Find out if you meet the HARP refinance requirements now.

 Consider refinancing your underwater loan while there are low rate refinance programs available: Now you can eliminate your underwater mortgage by refinancing with the Home Affordable Refinance Program!
 Get more info on fixed rates that could potentially save you money!